disaster-drone/disaster-drone-website/README.md

 4. Node js allowed us use javascript on the server side of our applcations.

 ### things to note
+1. This project was never deployed, just created in devleopment to run using node in the browser on port 3500 as set in .env.
-1. TailwindCSS was used for the styling of the applcation.
+2. TailwindCSS was used for the styling of the applcation.
 [Documentation](https://tailwindcss.com/docs/installation)
-2. KendoReact was used to download the PDF final report.
+3. KendoReact was used to download the PDF final report.
 [Link](https://www.telerik.com/kendo-react-ui/components/pdfprocessing/)
-3. For the creation of the API's to connect to GCP [References](https://github.com/googleapis/nodejs-storage)
+4. For the creation of the API's to connect to GCP [References](https://github.com/googleapis/nodejs-storage)
-4. The login does work with accounts on mongoDB but can just bypass that step by adding "/dash" to the end of the localhost link.
+5. The login does work with accounts on mongoDB but can just bypass that step by adding "/dash" to the end of the localhost link.
-5. The operation that parses is the csv file from the cloud and then is updates the mongo db object is slightly bugged, it does parse the csv but for some reason the scope of the array does not work properly.
+6. The operation that parses is the csv file from the cloud and then is updates the mongo db object is slightly bugged, it does parse the csv but for some reason the scope of the array does not work properly.
 The issue is commented in the code in fileController.js in the updatecases function.